 Blood oxygen sensor

 iOS 15 or later

-Apple Watch Series 7 vs Series 6: What’s new?
+Apple Watch Series 7 vs Series 6: What’s different?

-Without even turning on your device, you’ll notice the most significant change from the Series 6: the bigger screen.
+Without even turning on your device, you’ll notice the most significant difference between the Series 6 and 7: the bigger screen.
 The 20% larger Series 7 display stretches from edge to edge, seamlessly blending into borders 40% thinner than those of the Series 6.
 (We are happy to report that the device retains band compatibility even with the display and case size changes.)

-This larger display makes for a much more accessible device, with more information available on-screen than ever before.
+The Series 7's larger display makes for a much more accessible device, with more information available on-screen than before.

-The update also includes bigger on-screen buttons and new watch faces that take full advantage of the additional breathing room.
-One Series 7 exclusive face, Contour, pushes the watch face numerals to the outer edge of the screen.
+The update also includes bigger on-screen buttons and watch faces that take full advantage of the additional breathing room.
+One new watch face, Contour, pushes the watch face numerals to the outer edge of the screen.
 It then highlights the appropriate hour as time passes.
-Another face only available on the Series 7, Modular Duo, displays the time and up to three complications.
+Another face only available on the Series 7 and newer devices, Modular Duo, displays the time and up to three complications.
 The design allows extra room for more details in the two complications prioritized by the user.

-For the first time, watch wearers can also text away on a new QWERTY keyboard.
+The Series 7 also brought a QWERTY keyboard to the Apple Watch lineup.
 The feature makes for faster on-device messaging and emailing.
 It can be used by tapping each character individually or by utilizing QuickPath to swipe between letters.

-We don’t get any new, differentiating additions on the sensor front like we did when the Series 6 introduced Apple’s pulse oximeter.
-Most of the hardware and specs remain consistent from the last generation to this one.
+The Series 7 did not, however, bring any new, differentiating additions on the sensor front like when the Series 6 introduced Apple’s pulse oximeter.
+Most of the hardware and specs remain consistent from that generation to this one.
 As mentioned above, however, the Series 7 does offer faster charging.

 What are some good Apple Watch Series 7 alternatives?